raspberrypilearning/networking-lessons/lesson-4/lesson.md

 - Setting up one Raspberry Pi to be a DNS server
 - Use other Raspberry Pis to perform DNS queries
 - Testing the network

-You will need:

-- The DHCP server Raspberry Pi from the previous lesson
-- One or more Raspberry Pis with a [web server](http://www.raspberrypi.org/documentation/remote-access/web-server/apache.md) running (optional)
-- A Raspberry Pi per pair of students
-- An Ethernet cable per pair
-- NOOBS SD card with Raspbian installed per pair
-- A keyboard and mouse connected to the RPi per pair
-- A monitor connected to the RPi per pair
-- An Ethernet hub or switch with enough ports to connect all the RPis
-- A set of cards with a selection of numbers on them (starter activity)
-- A piece of paper and a pen or pencil (starter activity)

 ## Lesson introduction